-This is a port of MineMaarten's excellent PneumaticCraft mod to Minecraft 1.12.2.
+This is a port of MineMaarten's excellent PneumaticCraft mod to Minecraft 1.12.2 and later.
 The original PneumaticCraft was never ported beyond 1.8.9 (and that port was not fully completed).
 This port has been carried out with the blessing of MineMaarten, who is also happy for this project to be hosted on CurseForge.
 I'll also state here that (with MineMaarten's agreement) this project will earn Curse points, split between us.

 However, here's a (very) quick summary of what the mod offers:

 - PneumaticCraft has its own power system, based on compressed air.
 It's a little multi-dimensional, in that machines and tools store air by quantity, but many operations depend upon air pressure, which is a function of the machine's volume and the air quantity stored.

 - Pressure generation is via several compressors: solid fuel compressors (burn whatever will burn in a vanilla Furnace), liquid fuel compressors (see below), a compressor which uses lightning strikes and FE/EU compressors.

 - A Heat mechanic; some machines require heat, some compressors produce heat which needs to be dissipated

 - Liquid fuels are refined from oil which the mod adds as worldgen; some of the refined fuels are of very high quality.
 Fuels from other mods (notably the Thermal suite, EnderIO and Immersive Petroleum) will also work.

 - Several crafting mechanisms, all of which can be configured externally via CraftTweaker in 1.12.2, or via datapacks in 1.14.4 and later:

 - Explosion Crafting - converting items via explosions (with a configurable loss rate)